arcus/education_modules/directories_and_file_paths/directories_and_file_paths.md

 ### Relative paths

 As the name suggests, a **relative file path** is one that points to a location relative to a reference point.
-An example of a relative file path might be "data/age-data.csv".
-The important thing to remember when using relative paths is that for it to work, the language you're programming in needs to have a frame of reference to start from.
+An example of a relative file path might be "data/age_data.csv".
+The important thing to remember when using relative paths is that, for them to work, the language you're programming in needs to have a frame of reference to start from.
 It's a bit like giving directions to a brand new coworker about where to find your stapler.
 You might tell them that it is in the bottom drawer of your desk in your office.
 This works well if your coworker is in the same building and on the same floor as you are, since they can see that there is an office with your name on it, a desk in that office, and drawers in that desk.
 If your coworker is in another building, however, these directions aren't very helpful!
 You'd have to include the name of the building and the floor where your office is.

 This illustrates a concept called a **working directory**.
 A working directory is really just another file path that sets the default location for a process.
 In our example above, you could say that the working directory would include the floor of the building where your office is and the address of the building.
 From that frame of reference, you can access all sorts of things on the floor of that particular building with just a few directions.